 Strengthening the Conservation Field

 - Increasing public conservation funding.
 Achieving the protection of wildlife habitat at the necessary scale requires resources beyond what private foundations can provide.
 Significant public investments in land conservation are also needed.
-We support the Conservation Finance Initiative, a joint project of the Trust for Public Land and The Nature Conservancy that aims to increase public funding for wildlife habitat conservation in the United States.
+With that understanding, we support the Conservation Finance Initiative, a joint project of the Trust for Public Land and The Nature Conservancy that aims to increase public funding for wildlife habitat conservation in the United States.

 - Building the capacity of the land trust community.
 Through our land capital grant-making, we rely upon non-profit land trusts to secure interests in land from private landowners to permanently protect high-priority wildlife habitat.
-As such, we seek to foster and maintain a strong land trust community through our support of the Land Trust Alliance, the Land Trust Accreditation Commission and Terrafirma, RRG, LLC.
+In addition, we aim to support the land trust community to both adapt to and combat climate change in their land conservation through support to the Land Trust Alliance.

 - Building a collaborative landscape conservation community.
 Achieving conservation at the necessary landscape scale requires broad-based, community-grounded collaboration and thus requires investments in the capacity of collaborative partnerships to succeed.
 We seek to help build a community of effective and enduring partnerships as a key strategy to address conservation challenges, through our support for the Landscape Conservation Catalyst Fund, a national re-granting program managed by the Network for Landscape Conservation.

 In response to political efforts to dismantle bedrock environmental laws and to privatize and repurpose public lands, in 2017, the Environment Program made a number of rapid-response grants focused on defending the integrity of science, communicating across difference and broadening the set of stakeholders on conservation issues.